watari3/GitBucket-Wiki/Setup-Slack-Integration.md

   1. Open GitHub Integration page on slack.
   2. Click `switch to unauthed mode` link.
      * see https://slack.zendesk.com/hc/en-us/articles/201710957-Using-the-GitHub-integration-with-GitHub-Enterprise
-  3. Copy `Webhook URL` from slack, and add to gitbuckt webhook setting.
+  3. Copy `Webhook URL` from slack, and add to GitBucket webhook setting.
   4. Setup more on slack (Customize Name to 'GitBucket', and Customize Icon set GitBucket icon.), and click `Save Intgration`